How to Calculate Discounted Payback Period in Excel

 What Is Uneven Cash Flow?

-Uneven Cash Flow consists of a series of unequal payments made over a certain period.
-For instance, a series of $5000, $8500, and $10000 over 3 years is an example of uneven cash flow.
-Therefore, the primary difference between even and uneven cash flows is that in even cash flow, the payment remains equal over a given period whereas, the payment remains unequal for uneven cash flows.
+Uneven Cash Flow refers to a series of unequal payments made over a certain period, for instance a series of $5000, $8500, and $10000 made over 3 years.
+So the primary difference between even and uneven cash flows is that in even cash flows the payment values remain equal over a given period, whereas the payment values can be different in uneven cash flows.

 Calculating Discounted Payback Period for Uneven Cash Flow

-Assuming the Yearly Cash Flow of Project Beta dataset shown in the B4:C15 cells.
-Here, we have the Years from 0 to 10 and their uneven Cash Flows respectively.
-Similar to the previous example, we’ve also chosen a Discount Rate of 10% for this project.
+Consider the Yearly Cash Flow of Project Beta dataset shown in the B4:C15 cells below.
+We have the Years from 0 to 10 and their uneven Cash Flows respectively.
+As in the previous example, we’ve also set a Discount Rate of 10% for this project.

 Dataset 2